chef/automate/components/docs-chef-io/content/automate/major_upgrade_4.x.md

   [opensearch.v1]
     [opensearch.v1.sys]
       [opensearch.v1.sys.cluster]
-        max_shards_per_node = 6000 # Refer the value from ElasticSearch Config, If this value is not there in elastic search config, then do not patch in openseaarch.
+        max_shards_per_node = 6000 # Refer the value from ElasticSearch Config, If this value is not there in Elasticsearch config, then do not patch in openseaarch.
       [opensearch.v1.sys.indices]
         [opensearch.v1.sys.indices.breaker]
           total_limit = "95%"